-Dyscover has combined 2 hours worth of traditional assessment into a 10 minute online reading test, providing assessors with an accurate score for six reading measurements.
+Dyscover has combined 2 hours worth of traditional assessment into a 5-minute online reading test, providing assessors with an accurate score for multiple reading measurements.

-An important element in reading fluency is accuracy.
-Reading with accuracy is the ability to read the text with very few or no mistakes and is the most essential skill of reading fluency.
+An important component in reading fluency is accuracy.
+Word reading accuracy is the ability to read words with very few or no mistakes and is the most essential skill of reading fluency.
 Therefore, an increase in accuracy leads to better fluency and comprehension.

-Accurate decoding is a necessary foundation of reading comprehension, and is a skill that must be mastered if students are going to be able to “read to learn”.
-If students cannot quickly decode words, they will continue to struggle while reading.
-Students also need to be able to quickly read non-decodable sight words to improve their accuracy.
+Accurate word reading is a skill that must be mastered if students are going to be able to “read to learn”.
+If students cannot accurately identify words, they will continue to struggle while reading.

 More than 80% of words in English have more than one syllable.
-It is much easier to read a new, unfamiliar word in chunks or syllables rather than to try to sound out all the phonemes in one long, continuous string.
-Syllables are easier to remember than small and individual bits of information (phonemes) so they lighten the cognitive load in reading.
-A lighter cognitive load frees up working memory and that’s important because learning new skills requires a lot of working memory.
+It is much easier to read a new, unfamiliar word in chunks than to try to sound out all the letters in one long, continuous string.
+Chunks are easier to hold on to than small, individual bits of information and reduce the cognitive load.
+A lighter cognitive load frees up working memory which is important because learning new skills requires a lot of working memory.

-Sight words, also known as high-frequency words, are words that a reader recognises without having to sound them out.
-Some sight words are irregular or have letter-sound relationships that are uncommon, while some abide by the generalisations or rules of the English language and can be sounded out once a student has been explicitly taught those rules through a systematic pedagogy.
+Sight words, also known as high frequency words, are words that a reader needs to recognise easily.
+Some sight words are ‘irregular’ or have letter-sound relationships that are uncommon, while some follow the generalisations or rules of the English language and can be sounded out once a student has been explicitly taught those rules.

-Sight word recognition plays an important role in learning to read fluently, and although not a substitute for the critical skill of being able to decode unfamiliar words (referred to as word identification), recognising frequently occurring words automatically and by sight, contributes to reading effortlessly and with understanding.
+Sight word recognition plays an important role in learning to read fluently, and although not a substitute for the critical skill of being able to decode unfamiliar words, recognising frequently occurring words automatically or on sight, contributes to reading effortlessly and with understanding.

-Decoding is the learned ability to “sound out” words that don’t look familiar and is a key skill for learning to read, involving the taking apart of sounds in words (segmenting) and blending sounds together.
-It requires both knowledge of letter-sound relationships, as well as an ability to apply that knowledge to successfully identify written words and make meaning.
-Phonetic decoding connects sounds to symbols, and phonics instruction supports readers to make those connections.
-An example of applying this knowledge would be knowing that when the letter c is followed by the letters e, i, or y, it makes its soft sound, as in cell, city, and cypress.
-When the c is followed by a, o or u, the letter c makes a hard sound as in cap, code and cut.
+Phonetic Decoding is the learned ability to “sound out” words that don’t look familiar and is a key skill for learning to read.
+It requires both the knowledge of letter-sound relationships, as well as an ability to apply that knowledge to successfully identify written words and make meaning.
+An example of this would be when the letter c is followed by the vowels e, i, or y, it usually makes its soft sound, as in cell, city, and cypress.
+With other vowels, the letter c makes a hard sound, as in cap, code, and cut.

-Decoding is essential to reading.
-It allows students to decipher words they may have heard but have not seen in print before, as well as sound out words they are not familiar with.
-The ability to decode is the foundation upon which all other reading instructions, such as fluency, vocabulary, and reading comprehension are built.
+The ability to phonetically decode is the foundation upon which all other reading instructions, such as fluency, vocabulary, and reading comprehension are built.